bharath-bijjam/notes-app/README.md

 # Note App

 This is a simple note-taking web application built using JavaScript.
-The app uses local storage as the storage mechanism for the notes.
+The app uses local storage as the storage mechanism for the note.

 ## Usage